peymathi/csci437-fsm-game/README.md

 - Enemies only respawn on death.
-- Some areas of the level allow the player to restore their HP to full.
+- Some areas of the level allow the player to restore their HP to full. **Not implemented**
 - On any given turn, the player can choose to attempt to flee.
 In this case, all dice are rolled and if one of the dice comes up as a 2 then the player will successfully flee.
 Otherwise they forfeit their turn and the fight continues.

 <br>